-DIY Giant Marquee Letters And Numbers
+DIY Large Marquee Letters And Numbers

-I made a smaller version of these marque letters for a birthday party a few years ago.
+I made a smaller version of these DIY marque letters for a birthday party a few years ago.
 This is an affordable way to make oversized marquee letters and numbers for your next party.

 They are perfect for milestone birthday parties, graduation parties, theme parties, so many options.
-The letters are made out of foam core board you can find at the dollar store or Walmart.
+The marquee letters are made out of foam core board you can find at the dollar store or Walmart.
 Once you’re done with the letters, the strings of lights can be reused for other projects.

 Supplies You’ll Need For Oversized Marquee Letters And Numbers

 - White Foam Core Board – I used 7 20′ x 30′ boards for this project, but the number will depend on what word you’re spelling.
 You’ll need one board per letter and a few extra for the edging.
 If you line up your letters or numbers to hug one side of the foam core board, you can probably use some of the extra for the edging pieces.
 I didn’t realize this until after I cut out the letters and trashed my extra pieces.

 - access to a printer and white printer paper